 - Support mechanisms for patient’s, families and staff

 - Role of Advanced Care Planning in promoting choice

 Teaching and learning

-- The delivery will be over a 12 week period, attending alternate weeks.
+The delivery will be over a 12 week period, attending alternate weeks.
 There are five full day attendances plus an additional half-day tutorial support.
 The content is delivered using a blended approach of online and classroom activity.
-Online sessions will be delivered both synchronously via Zoom and asynchronously using directed study sessions.
-There will be 2 days of classroom activity.
+Most sessions are face to face and online sessions will be delivered both synchronously via Zoom and asynchronously using directed study sessions.

 In order to be considered for this palliative care course, you should have: